Canadian Common Criteria Program Instructions

 The Cyber Centre reserves the right to terminate the evaluation.
 Factors affecting such a decision may include the length of evaluation delays or changes to the evaluation parameters that the Cyber Centre deems unacceptable.

-5 Evaluation of cryptographic functionality
+5 Evaluation of Cryptographic Functionality

 The Cyber Centre leverages the results of the Cryptographic Module Validation Program (CMVP) and the Cryptographic Algorithm Validation Program (CAVP) to ensure that evaluators adequately evaluate cryptographic modules and algorithms within the scope of an evaluation.